N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [X] ~~web interface links are broken for local files~~
 - [X] ~~no error when rules file is not found~~
 - [X] ~~there are no findings in a local git search~~
+- [ ] Searching through a commit history is present but not effective

 ### Documentation